Red Wasp Sting Symptoms

 Red Wasp Sting Remedies

 - Moist mud is a wonderful remedy for wasp stings.
+Apply a paste on to the affected area and leave on for 20 minutes.
+It alleviates the pain appreciably.

 - Baking soda with vinegar should be applied on to the skin.